 The Company follows an open-door policy regarding its transactions and globally seeks suppliers based on open, fair, impartial and equal-opportunity principles, both within the Company and with outside suppliers, comprehensively taking into consideration of the following

-- (1) Globally competitive in product quality, price, delivery time and supply stability - (2) Objective standards such as suppliers' management stability, reliability and technological abilities. - (3) Matters raised in the promotion of corporate social responsibility.
+- 1. Globally competitive in product quality, price, delivery time and supply stability - Objective standards such as suppliers' management stability, reliability and technological abilities.

 Based on these rational considerations, the Company selects suppliers.